pscedu/psc-wpdocs/neocortex/reference-compilation-neocortex.md

 For documentation on Neocortex, please see https://portal.neocortex.psc.edu/docs/ Please contact neocortex@psc.edu with any comments/concerns.

-[juran@neocortex-login023 ~]$
+[joeuser@neocortex-login023 ~]$
 ```

 Take a look at the project grants available.
-There seem to be 2 different grants available.
-One for a different research project, and then the one for Neocortex.
-Since the latter is the one that has the SU, we should specify it for the different commands.
+Joeuser has two different grants available, one for a different research project, and one for Neocortex.
+We want to use the Neocortex grant for the following work, so we will specify it.

 ```
-[juran@neocortex-login023 ~]$ projects | grep "Project\|Title"
+[joeuser@neocortex-login023 ~]$ projects | grep "Project\|Title"

     Project: CIS210012P
       Title: A Very Important Project